 Melbourne may not turn it on as much as other capital cities like Sydney and Brisbane, but when the weather is right, nothing can beat sinking a cold one up at some of the city’s best rooftop bars.
-From the slick Rooftop at QT Melbourne to the sky-high, relentlessly modern Fable, you’ve got quite a few choices to get across when looking for the best rooftop bars Melbourne has to offer.
+From the slick Rooftop at QT Melbourne to the sky-high, charmingly modern Fable, you’ve got quite a few choices to get across when looking for the best rooftop bars Melbourne has to offer.

 Our Top Picks For The Best Rooftop Bars In Melbourne

 The city’s best rooftop bar has gotten even better in 2023.
 Rooftop at QT revealed a massive redesign in October, switching up not only its design, but the food and drink as well.
 Now what you’ll find up on the energetic rooftop of QT Melbourne leans closer to the Mediterranean with more alcoves, private booths, a private lounge and a newly designed outdoor bar.